coscotuff/Airstrike_RPC/README.md

 This repository contains the codebase for a streamlined and high-performance remote procedure call system designed for a game that is a part of the assignment from the Semester-I '23-24 offering of the CS G623 Advanced (Distributed) Operating Systems course.

 ## Running Instructions
-_Note:
+_Note:_
-1) The operating systems of the machines on which the files are to be run must be Linux based
+_1) The operating systems of the machines on which the files are to be run must be Linux based._
-2) Ensure that all the required software and libraries are installed on your system.
+_2) Ensure that all the required software and libraries are installed on your system.
 For more information on which libraries and software are needed, kindly go through technical design documentation._

 First raise the privillege of the corrsponding shell script file that is to be run using chmod +x filename